jonathanpwang/halo2-scaffold/README.md

 # Halo2 Scaffolding

-`my_circuit.rs` contains basic demonstration of how to create a halo2 circuit using the (PSE fork of) the halo2_proofs API.
+`my_circuit.rs` contains a basic demonstration of how to create a halo2 circuit using the (PSE fork of) the halo2_proofs API.
 It shows creation of a "custom gate" that implements the standard PLONK gate.

 To run the mock prover for testing purposes,